Universal Preservation Hall is a year-round performing arts and community events venue located in downtown Saratoga Springs, NY.

 UPH kicked off an entire week of grand opening activities on Feb.
 29 with singer/songwriter Rosanne Cash.
 The eldest daughter of country legend Johnny Cash was UPH’s inaugural act.

 Shortly after opening, COVID-19 hit.
-As with many venues across the country, UPH had to close their doors briefly before opening again during COVID-19 with a brand new exhibit in July 2020.
+As with many venues across the country, UPH had to close their doors briefly before opening again during the pandemic with a brand new exhibit in July 2020.

 Universal Preservation Hall featured the exhibit Part of the Machine: Rock & Pinball starting on July 26, 2020 through August 30, 2020.
 The interactive exhibit, courtesy of the Rock & Roll Hall of Fame, showcased rock-themed, playable pinball machines and combined them with merchandise and artifacts to explore the artistic portrayal of artists and bands.
 It included the debut of Alice Cooper’s newest pinball machine Alice Cooper’s Nightmare Castle as well as machines that paid tribute to the Rolling Stones, Dolly Parton, Guns N’ Roses, Elvis, Metallica, KISS, and more.